-Founded by tech pioneers, most compelling ideas are supported by accelerators such as ‘Fashion for Good’, LVMH Innovation, and our friends from Reshape.
+The best fashion startups have the most compelling ideas, founded by tech pioneers and supported by accelerators such as ‘Fashion for Good,’ LVMH Innovation, and Reshape.

-Then, when these technologies and business models start to show results, corporate partners kick in: Kering Group, Adidas, Target, Zalando, C&A, Galeries Lafayette, or PVH Corp.
+Then, when these innovative technologies and business models start to show results, big corporate partners kick in: Kering Group, Adidas, Target, Zalando, C&A, Galeries Lafayette, or PVH Corp.

-In this article, I’ll introduce you to the top 35 fashion startups in 2021.
+In this article, I’ll introduce you to 30 of the biggest fashion startups in 2023.

-Why make these 35 fashion startups the best in the world?
-Their potential; economic and to shift the fashion industry towards a sustainable path.
+Why make these 30 fashion startups the best in the world?
+Their potential; is economical and shifts the fashion industry towards a sustainable path.

 FOUNDER(S) | José Neves